opencrvs/infrastructure/README.md

 nginx -s reload
 ```

+**NOTE:** On AWS server may not respond due to Security group blocking rules.
+Check AWS Security groups and allow http traffic on port 80 between nodes.

 ### S3Error: The Access Key Id you provided does not exist in our records

 Log example: